-In this eBook, I’ll try my best to help anyone with plans of building, scaling or rescuing a vSphere Virtual Infrastructure, to do one important thing – hire highly talented, effective and productive team members.
+In this eBook, I’ll try my best to help anyone with plans of the building, scaling, or rescuing a vSphere Virtual Infrastructure, to do one important thing – hire highly talented, effective, and productive team members.

 I’ve learned a lot through mistakes: how to locate, screen, interview, hire, and deal with highly skilled virtualization engineers.
 I wouldn’t say I’m an expert, but I can provide slightly better guidance than your HR department or a headhunter trying to place a contractor.

 Another advantage I bring – I’m already doing it and have had the privilege of working with, hiring, and managing some of the best VMware talents around, anywhere.
 As I write VCP for Hire, some of my team members have started careers at VMware or other top-tier solution providers.
 That says a lot for their skills and some for my talent picking and cultivating talented professionals.

 1) Having the best people on your team who can design and build a virtual infrastructure right the first time will make your job easier but remember not to sacrifice team dynamics for new talent unless you’re planning to rebuild the team (sometimes rebuilding is necessary, and sometimes passing on the sharpest candidate is best for the team).

 2) Remember a team is made up of people with thoughts, ideas, feelings, and opinions (learn to listen).